garris/BackstopJS/README.md

 BackstopJS automates CSS regression testing of your responsive web UI by comparing DOM screenshots at various viewport sizes.

-**Features:** Plays nice with multiple config files – Simulate user interactions with CasperJS scripts – Fast inline-CLI reports – detailed in-browser reports – Test html5 elements like webfonts and flexbox – also plays nice with source control.
+**Features:** Plays nice with multiple config files – Simulate user interactions with CasperJS scripts – Fast inline-CLI reports – detailed in-browser reports – CI Integration with junit reports – Test html5 elements like webfonts and flexbox – also plays nice with source control.